notkoen/Zombie-Escape-Configs/README.md

 > All entwatch configs are made to work with **DarkerZ's Entwatch-DZ Plugin**.

 > [!WARNING]
-> All BossHud configs are made to work with either GFL's, ZombieDen's, and AntiTeal/Strellic's plugins, although the `config` options will vary a bit.
+> All BossHP configs are made to work with either GFL's, ZombieDen's, MoeUB's, or AntiTeal/Strellic's plugin.
+Some `config` options may vary.

 ### CSS

+> [!TIP]
+> For more detailed information on CSS config formatting, refer to [CSS Configs](https://github.com/notkoen/Zombie-Escape-Configs/blob/main/Formatting%20Guide/CSS%20Configs.md).

 > [!NOTE]
 > As the current server manager on [NiDE](https://nide.gg), most of my work is already published on Nide's [ZE-Configs](https://github.com/NiDE-gg/ZE-Configs) repository.